chavlin/property-api/README.md

 ## Next Steps
-* Coordinate with Web App to determine preferred interface; could combine the property-details single and batch endpoints, or discard one entirely. (maybe always do batch queries even with query of one).
+* Coordinate with consuming Web App to determine preferred interface.
+Currently we support single-property and batch-property endpoints but perhaps we end up foregoing one of them entirely.
 * Actually setting up access to a HouseCanary API Key to talk to a live service.
 * Correspondingly, setting up authentication on this endpoint so that only authorized users can contact it.
 * Deployment code: cloud infrastructure via Terraform?
 CI/CD integration?